-When it comes to location, the highest average paycheck (around $101K per year) can be spotted in Birmingham, Ala.; Houston, Texas ($91K), Detroit, Mich. (approximately $72K), and St. Louis, Mo. ($70K) are the next top-paying cities.
-Pittsburgh, Pa. is one of the lowest-paid cities, with earnings averaging $60K.
+When it comes to location, the highest average paycheck (about $101K annually) can be spotted in Portage, Ind.; Birmingham, Ala. ($101K), St. Louis, Mo. (approximately $70K), and Gary, Ind. ($69K) are the next top-paying cities.
+Pittsburgh, Pa. is near the bottom for pay at $60K.
 By state, United States Steel Corporation pays its Alabama employees the most; the pay rate there is around $101K per year.

 Years of Experience

 Five to nine years of work experience seem to result in median wages of about $70K annually.
 Broken down by tenure, the largest share of United States Steel Corporation employees (35 percent) have one to four years of experience and earn $57K per year on average.

 Operations Managers are awarded the highest paychecks, with compensation nearing $72K annually on average; Labor Relations Representatives are next on the list, bringing in close to around $68K, followed by Maintenance Managers earning approximately $68K and Materials Specialists making $65K.
 Among the lower-paid positions at United States Steel Corporation are ERP Analysts — the median salary for this role approaches $58K.

 General Journeyman Electricians are compensated at a much higher rate than non-authorized workers, bringing in close to around $82K per year.
 Certified Six Sigma Green Belts also rank high on the pay scale, with expected average earnings of about $73K annually.
 United States Steel Corporation compensates Master of Science (MS)-holders the most at $76K per year.